Please change your location to view this page.

 You should review the terms of your policy carefully to confirm whether your policy contains any relevant exclusions.
 If your insurance policy doesn’t cover this type of harm, you should consider whether it would be appropriate to take out additional cover to make sure you are covered for any future claims arising in connection with COVID-19.
 Be aware, in the current climate, insurers may be reluctant to provide this type of cover and even if you find a suitable policy, it may come with very high insurance premiums.

 If you haven't already, you may want to review your insurance policies and consider whether you need additional insurance to protect you from any flow on effects of COVID-19 that may impact your organisation.
-The virus may have disrupted your organisation or changed how you operate.
+COVID-19 may have disrupted your organisation or changed how you operate.
 For example, you may be facing increased health and safety risks in the workplace or you may need to stop operations or cancel events due to restrictions.
 Changes you have made to your service-delivery, such as moving to an online service-delivery model in response to COVID-19, may be presenting new risks and require you to change your insurance coverage.

 One type of insurance that may help to protect your organisation is business interruption insurance (also known as business continuity insurance).
 This insurance may protect your organisation if it’s forced to stop operating, but the extent of this cover will differ depending on the wording of the policy.
 Many business interruption insurance policies specifically exclude claims associated with pandemics and other similar scenarios.
 You should review the terms of any potential policy carefully to see if it will adequately protect you during the pandemic.
 For an insurance policy to be effective, it needs to cover losses arising from ceased business operations (and not just property damage).
 In some circumstances, insurers may agree to extend the policy to make sure it operates in the context of infectious diseases and similar events.